-Measurement is limited by available data, which is predominantly derived from fee for service claims.
-Developing a mechanism to measure primary care using the four Cs described above (first contact, comprehensive, continuous, and coordinated) is difficult using claims data as these aspects are reflected in codes that are billed.
+Measurement is limited by the way that available data is structured, predominantly derived from feefor-service claims.
+Developing a mechanism to measure primary care using the four Cs described above (first contact, comprehensive, continuous, and coordinated) is difficult using claims data as these aspects are not necessarily reflected in codes that are billed.
 Further, the lack of a nationally accepted definition of primary care is a major impediment to assessing and increasing the primary care expenditures uniformly across states.
+More information on healthcare cost data is available here.

-The Washington State Office of Financial Management (OFM) report, mandated by legislation and published in December 2019 notes that comparisons between Washington's percent expenditure and either the national average or other states' reported expenditures are likely misleading due to these differing definitions.
-For example, Washington does not currently include non-claims-based care (e.g., care coordination activities) in the measure of primary care, but Oregon and Rhode Island do; this may artificially lower Washington's numbers.18
+The Washington State Office of Financial Management (OFM) was mandated by legislation to develop a report published in December 2019.
+The report notes that comparisons between Washington's percent expenditure and either the national average or other states' reported expenditures are likely misleading due to these differing definitions.
+For example, Washington does not currently include non-claims-based care (e.g., care coordination activities) in the measure of primary care, but Oregon and Rhode Island do; this may artificially lower Washington's numbers.12